Author Archives: Jack Rawlins

 The false flat midway

 When you’re ready to descend, consider the traffic.
-As I said, the next 4.5 miles back to the Ranger Station is absolutely prime, if the traffic doesn’t spoil it for you.You’ll be going a lot faster than the cars are, so if there are cars in front of you, you’ll be on your brakes and hating it.
+As I said, the next 4.5 miles back to the Ranger Station is prime, if the traffic doesn’t spoil it for you.You’ll be going a lot faster than the cars are, so if there are cars in front of you, you’ll be on your brakes and hating it.
 It’s common to find yourself pulling over and waiting for slow cars in front of you to get a lead.
 So I strongly suggest you either 1) watch the cars leaving and wait for a long break—at least 30 seconds, or 2) be up there on a Wednesday or at 9 o’clock in the morning.

-Typical conditions near the top
+Typical summer conditions near the top

 Shortening the route: The classic shorter ride is to ride to the Ranger Station and turn around.
 The alternative would be to start at the Station and ride to the summit.
-It depends on how important summits and vistas are to you, and what kind of descending you like—the road above the Station is curvier, smaller, tighter, and steeper.
+It depends on how important summits and vistas are to you, and what kind of descending you like—the road above the Station is curvier, smaller, tighter, rougher, and steeper.

 Adding miles: You’re a few miles from the Morgan Territory Road ride, though they’re unpleasant miles on a bike.
 Everything else is a substantial car trip away.